Ripcord Expands Series B Round with Additional $25M Led by Google Ventures

 About Silicon Valley Bank

-Ripcord is transforming the $25 billion records management industry through robots that scan, index and categorize paper records, making them searchable on the cloud and integrated into existing enterprise systems.
-Ripcord is based in Hayward, Calif. and has raised $65 million from leading investors including Kleiner Perkins, Google Ventures, Baidu, Lux Capital, Silicon Valley Bank, Steve Wozniak, Legend Star, and Icon Ventures.
-To learn more about Ripcord: www.ripcord.com and follow the company on Twitter @getripcord.
+Ripcord is transforming the $25 billion records management industry through robots that scan, index, and categorize paper records, making them searchable on the cloud and integrated into existing enterprise systems.
+Ripcord is based in Hayward, California and has raised $65 million from leading investors including Kleiner Perkins, Google Ventures, Baidu, Lux Capital, Silicon Valley Bank, Steve Wozniak, Legend Star, and Icon Ventures.
+For more information, visit www.ripcord.com.